ConzZah/alpine-xfce4raspi/README.md

 - flash image to sdcard
 - done

-**(using rpi-imager does not for some reason.)**
+**(using rpi-imager does not work for some reason.)**

 **================================================**

-This is the initial release, so expect bugs. if you find one, or have a suggestion, don't hesitate to let me know.
+If you find a bug, or have a suggestion, don't hesitate to let me know.

 **THANKS TO EVERYONE WRITING SOFTWARE ON/WITH/FOR ALPINE LINUX !!**